 Sixty people in a village at the centre of an anti-fracking campaign have signed a letter backing the practice.

 Protesters fear test drilling for oil in Balcombe, West Sussex, could lead to hydraulic fracturing, or fracking.

 Dozens of people have been arrested outside the Cuadrilla site, including Green MP Caroline Lucas.

-However, in the letter, village residents say they "deplore the abuse" of Cuadrilla employees, police and the establishment of the protest camp.'Extreme minority'
+However, in the letter, village residents say they "deplore the abuse" of Cuadrilla employees, police and the establishment of the protest camp.